Richard Wynne

-Richard William Wynne (born 6 October 1955) is an Australian politician.
-He has been a Labor Party member of the Victorian Legislative Assembly from 1999 to 2022, representing the electorate of Richmond.
+Richard William Wynne (born 6 October 1955) is a former Australian politician.
+He was a Labor Party member of the Victorian Legislative Assembly from 1999 to 2022, representing the electorate of Richmond.
 He served as the Minister for Planning between December 2014 and June 2022 and the Minister for Housing between November 2018 and June 2022.
 He also served as Minister for Multicultural Affairs between November 2018 and March 2020.

 Wynne previously served as Parliamentary Secretary for Justice (1999–2002), Cabinet Secretary (2002–2006), Minister for Housing (2006–2010), Minister for Local Government (2006–2010) and Minister for Aboriginal Affairs (2007–2010) in the Bracks Ministry and Brumby Ministry.
 He is a member of the Labor Party and a member of the Socialist Left faction.

 Prior to being elected to Parliament, Wynne was a social worker, an electorate officer and a ministerial adviser to state and federal Labor ministers.
 He was a councillor for the City of Melbourne 1986–1991, including a term as Lord Mayor of Melbourne 1990–1991.